Bunli

 // src/commands/add.test.ts

-import { test, expect } from '@bunli/test'
+import { test, expect } from "bun:test";

-import { createTestCLI } from '@bunli/test'
+import { testCommand, createTestCLI } from "@bunli/test";

-import add from './add'
+import add from "./add";

-test('add command creates a task', async () => {
+test("add command creates a task", async () => {

-const cli = createTestCLI()
+const cli = await createTestCLI({ commands: [add] });

-const result = await cli.run(['add', '--task', 'Test task'])
+const result = await cli.run(["add", "--task", "Test task"]);

-expect(result.output).toContain('Added task: Test task')
+expect(result.stdout).toContain("Added task: Test task");

 Run tests: